Tax Return in Germany: Deadlines and Important Notes

 Regardless of the deadline, good preparation is essential.
 This includes, in particular, your tax number, tax ID, wage tax certificates or pension documents, as well as proof of additional income and deductible expenses.
 Keeping your documents complete and well organized saves time and helps avoid follow-up questions from the tax office.

 Special attention is required if you have income from abroad or combine multiple activities.
-Working from home can also have tax implications—especially when your place of residence and place of work are in different countries.
+Working from home can also have tax implications for frontier workers — that is, when your place of residence and place of work are in different countries.
 In such cases, taxing rights may partially shift, which is why carefully documenting working days is advisable.
-For employees residing in the Netherlands or Belgium, the tax office responsible for the permanent establishment is generally competent, while for pensioners living abroad, the tax office in Neubrandenburg is responsible.
+Please find here more information regarding tax implications of frontier workers’ remote working between Germany and the Netherlands.